apple/coremltools/docs/documentation.md

 1. Set up the Sphinx configuration, and create and edit the `index.rst` file in the `coremltools/docs/` folder, and the other `.rst` files in the `coremltools/docs/source` folder, to establish the documentation's layout and navigation.

    This step is performed once (and has already been performed by the team).
-You don't need to do it again unless you need to make changes to the Sphinx configuration, layout, or navigation, such as adding a new module or MIL op.
+You don't need to do it again unless you need to make changes to the Sphinx configuration, layout, or navigation, such as adding a new module.
 For details on how to create and edit these files, see [Generating the top-level RST files](#generating-the-top-level-rst-files).

 2. Use Sphinx to generate the HTML files, and host the `html` folder on [GitHub](https://apple.github.io/coremltools/index.html).

-   After updating the `docstrings` in the source files as described in the next section, perform this step to generate HTML from the source files, and to check the generated `html` folder into the `gh-pages` branch of [this repository](https://github.com/apple/coremltools).
+   After updating the `docstrings` in the source files as described in the next section, perform this step to generate HTML from the source files, and to check the generated `html` folder into the `gh-pages` branch of the [coremltools repository](https://github.com/apple/coremltools).

 ## Updating the API Reference